DotTech/SkeletonSite/README.txt

 - Logging solution that enabled output to multiple targets, comes with logger for debug console, log file and web application.
   Custom loggers are very easy to implement.
 - NHibernate 3.1 fully implemented using FluentNHibernate.
-  This allows for all configuration to be performed in code, instead of XML files.
+  This allows for all NHibernate configuration to be performed in code, instead of XML files.
-  Object mapping is also done in code with a Fluent interface.
+  Object mapping is also performed in code using a fluent interface.
 - Database schema creation from code, so you only have to create your object model and NHibernate can create your database.
 - BaseEntity class that provides all needed CRUD operations, with support for paging and sorting.
 - Multi-language support (also applied to model validation messages)